KOALAaufPILLEN/Crowdstrike-fix/README.md

 ## Error Fixes

-Here are the steps to fix common CrowdStrike errors:
+Here are the steps to fix common CrowdStrike errors even when you dont have the bitlocker key:

 ### Error 1: 19.July 2024: PAGE_FAULT_IN_NONPAGED_AREA